chrisyoung0101/coffeeroasters-subscription-site/README-template.md

 deploy now in Netlify
 uh oh : 404 page not found
-solved : index.html in root directory now not in something like a src directory (...but should probably use a 'src' directory for file organization) site URL : https://vigorous-lalande-1da652.netlify.app/
+solved : index.html in root directory now not in something like a src directory (...but should probably use a 'src' directory for file organization) note : got it deployed without adding any config to Build settings site URL : https://vigorous-lalande-1da652.netlify.app/

 ### Built with